 How Do I Choose The Best Breast Implant Procedure For Me?

-To see if a breast implants are the best cosmetic surgery procedure for you, always start with a professional consultation with qualified and experienced cosmetic surgeon for an in-depth analysis of your features and to reach a good understanding of your concerns and goals.
+To see if breast implants is the best cosmetic surgery procedure for you, always start with a professional consultation with qualified and experienced cosmetic surgeon for an in-depth analysis of your body features and to reach a good understanding of your concerns and goals.

 Dr Nerina Wilkinson’s unique and comprehensive surgical consultation is available for you to discuss and analyse your concerns and goals and for her (together with her team of specialists) to provide bespoke advice.

 It’s important for you to be honest with Dr Nerina Wilkinson during your first consultation as far as your medical history, chronic medications and expectations of the procedure are concerned.

 She will do a physical examination, take measurements, and if necessary photographs to assess your breasts for surgery.
 She will take into account the size and shape of your breasts, skin quality, and the placement of the nipple and areola.
 In addition, she will need to be told of any plans (if applicable) to lose a significant amount of weight in the future.
 Many women find their breasts sag or shrink with weight loss.
 In this instance, she may recommend that you schedule surgery for once your target weight has been achieved.